Unearth (film): Plot

-Heather shows up at the Lomack home, while Christina is in the kitchen.
-Tom shows up and Christina, hallucinating that he has the same tendrils growing from his body and head as Aubrey did, shoots and kills him.
-Heather and Christina leave and go to the firewatch stand in the woods and pass out.
+While Christina and Heather are in the Lomacks' kitchen, Tom returns and Christina, hallucinating that he has the same tendrils as Kathryn growing from his body, shoots and kills him.
+Heather and Christina leave and go to the tree house in the woods and pass out.
 Christina, still hallucinating, thinks Heather has changed and sees blood running down her legs.
-She makes her way to a car and finds a rifle; firing it in the general direction of the firewatch.
-After only firing once, the rifle is empty.
-She then drives into the corn fields before getting the car stuck and passes out.
-From this point forward, it is hard to tell if the events are really happening or if they are hallucinations as Christina and Heather are in normal clothes with no signs of the fungus infection and carrying on about their day as normal, having taken over the farms as Katheryn mentioned several times.
+She makes her way to her truck and finds a rifle, firing it into the empty woods.
+She then drives into the corn fields before getting the truck stuck and passes out.
+The sounds of wildlife suddenly return, seemingly implying the crisis has ended.